Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Yes, but you might find limited options.
 If you’re eligible for federal funding, you might want to start there — federal loans offer more flexible repayment terms and highly competitive rates set by Congress each year.

 Otherwise, you might be able to find a loan without a cosigner if you’re employed full time and have an established credit history.
-Students who don’t fit that description could have luck looking into student loan options for international students, like Mpower.
+Students who don’t fit that description could have luck looking into international student loan options, like Mpower.
 These loans tend to rely on your academic performance and earning potential, rather than your personal credit history.

 Applying with a cosigner on a student loan doesn’t add too many extra steps to your application.
 But asking a family member or close friend to cosign a loan is a serious request.